Resourcing

 Use previous projects as a reference

-At any organisation, previous projects can be beneficial as a source of information and reference when it comes to resource planning for larger projects.
+At any organization, previous projects can be beneficial as a source of information and reference when it comes to resource planning for larger projects.
 The past remains one of the best indicators of the challenges we may face.
-When resource planning, it is essential to work with your experience and recognise patterns in order to prevent potential issues that could arise in the future.
+In resource management planning, use plan-vs-actual data by role and phase to recognize patterns and prevent repeat issues.

 Gone are the days of managing even the most basic of projects using complex and unwieldy spreadsheets.
 Such a rigid system cannot account for the multiple inputs, dependencies, and changes that occur regularly during a project's duration - making it difficult to track progress accurately.
-Project management software is a must for any large project.
+Resource planning software is a must for any large project.

 Identify and estimate potential shortfalls